Imperial-Opentrons-Users/MRes_2023_Protocols/Team_2/ReadMe.md

 Overview:
     This code provides an accessible way to create custom cherrypicking protocols from a variety of different data sources, provided that the data is in a 96 well plate list format.
+The file that can be used directly with the opentrons machine is called final.py and the code that can be used on simulation mode is final_simulation.py.

 The code is divided in two sections:
 - Code A is the Opentron script generator where the user can customise its cherry picking requirments